Pregnancy Health: Exercise Programs to Prevent Gestational Hypertension

 About The Systematic Review

-The CPSTF uses recently published systematic reviews to conduct accelerated assessments of interventions that could provide program planners and decision makers with additional, effective options.
-The following published review was selected and evaluated by a team of specialists in systematic review methods, and in research, practice, and policy related to pregnancy health:
+The CPSTF uses recently published systematic reviews to conduct accelerated assessments.
+The following published review was selected and evaluated by a team of specialists:

 Magro-Malosso E, Saccone G, Di Tommaso M, Roman A, Berghella V. Exercise during pregnancy and risk of gestational hypertension disorders: a systematic review and meta-analysis.
 Acta Obstetrica et Gynecologica Scandinavica 2017;96:921-31.